Crio-Bytes/IBD-2022-Master-Repository/GitHub Actions/README.md

 ## INTRODUCTION
 GitHub Actions helps developers to automate the software development workflows from within GitHub.
 One can deploy workflows in the same place where you store code and collaborate on pull requests and issues.

+## PRE-REQUISITE
+To learn GitHub Actions one must know the following :
+* Basics of Git like :
+  * What is Git?
+  * What is the need of Git?
+  * How to use Git?
+* Basics of GitHub
+* Basic YAML syntax
+* Data structures like Maps and Lists in Python

 ## TABLE OF CONTENT
 * [What is CI/CD?](#cicd)
 * [The need of CI/CD](#the-need-of-cicd)